yinrong/node-db-version/README.md

-node-db-version
+dbversion
 ==================
-version control for database schema.
+Version control for database like MySQL.

 Each SQL in a file will be executed only once.